IZIXAV/tgpkernel-s7/README.md

 - If Java is installed, the .zip files will be automatically signed.

-## Thanks to the following:
+## Credit and Thanks to the following:
 - Samsung Open Source Release Center for the Source code (http://opensource.samsung.com)
 - The Linux Kernel Archive for the Linux Patches (https://www.kernel.org)
-- Tkkg1994 or all his help with compiling / mods etc.
+- Tkkg1994 or all his help and numerous code samples from his source
 - osm0sis for Android Image Kitchen
 - jesec for Sabermod GCC 7.0 ARM64 Kernel Toolchain and Fingerprint Fix
 - arter97 for regmap_bulk_read fix
+- lyapota for some Governors and Schedulers

 ## Changelog

+### v2.30 - 2016-10-06
+- Disabled CIFS/NFS/ISO9660/Joilet/UDF Filesystems (Revert)
+- Fixed bug in include/linux/cpufreq.h
+- Enabled conservative in CPU Governors
+- A-Z Sorted IO Schedulers in block/makefile
+- Text fix for Lionheart CPU Governor
+- Added more CPU Governers (@Tkkg1994)
+- Added more IO Schedulers (@Tkkg1994)

 ### v2.21 - 2016-10-03
 - Fixed init file in Ramdisk to support F2FS